African Things To Do

 • What to pack

-Sun protection, breathable layers, sturdy shoes, a small day bag
+Sun protection, breathable layers, sturdy shoes, a small day bag, power bank

 • Route planning